- PrintArticle Summary

 How Long Does Codeine Withdrawal Last?

-The length of codeine withdrawal is dependent on many factors, including length of use and dose taken.
+The length of codeine withdrawal is dependent on many factors, including the length of use and dose taken.
 The timeline can last anywhere from 4-10 days.
 4,5,6

 Do You Have a List of Popular Slang or Street Names for Codeine?